 Vecinos Unidos – Neighbors United

-Staffed entirely by volunteers and funded solely by donations and grants, Vecinos Unidos assists students four days a week, 90 minutes daily with their homework and long-term school projects.
+Now, staffed entirely by volunteers and funded solely by donations and grants, Vecinos Unidos assists students four days a week, 90 minutes daily with homework and school projects.
 After homework is completed, students are required to read orally to an adult for 20 minutes and then urged to participate in skill-building activities such as flash cards, puzzles, vocabulary development and educational games.
-During the summer, Vecinos Unidos keeps education first by offering a wealth of different educational activities for students during a two week summer camp.

 VU Homework Assistance Program:

 Monday, Tuesday, Wednesday, Thursday